PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 - 80% SEO-optimized content, written by the Marketing team.
 The purpose of these is to build our domain authority and generate a sustained improvement in posthog.com's keyword rankings.
 - 20% brand building and community engagement, written by anyone on the team.
 These can be about anything, and their purpose is to drive one-off spikes in awareness through virality on sites like Hacker News.

-Joe is currently the main person responsible for our content output, but we will soon onboard a Content Marketer to lead this function.
+Andy is currently the main person responsible for our content output.

 We manage an upcoming monthly list of content on a rolling basis [in this sheet](https://docs.google.com/spreadsheets/d/1-6QYxi46d5y88BQ8vdGWmgrFZBbCMs1CAIc5JGLuf4Y/edit?copiedFromTrash#gid=0).
 Further details about our specific content SEO plans can be found on the [Marketing project](https://github.com/orgs/PostHog/projects/8) in GitHub - we don't make the details of these publicly available as it is information that could be beneficial to our competitors.

-If you have any good blog post ideas join our [#ideas-for-blog-post Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y)!
+If you have any good blog post ideas join our [#ideas-for-blog-post team Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y).
+Community members can suggest them to Andy Vandervell directly or via [the User slack channel](/slack)!

 ## Content categories